We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 2. Use a Long Pole

-Another useful and likely item you, or a neighbor, may have around the house or garden that can be utilized to help rescue your drone is a long pole.
+Another valuable and likely item you, or a neighbor, may have around the house or garden that can be utilized to help rescue your drone is a long pole.

 This method will allow you to remain safely on the ground while also returning the drone to safe ground too without the risk of getting further tangled amongst the branches of the tree.